 Consider that, according to the Harvard Business Review:

 What’s more, O.C.
-Tanner reported that nearly 90 percent of new hires decide within the first six months on the job whether they want to leave or stay.
+Tanner reported that nearly 90% of new hires decide within the first six months on the job whether they want to leave or stay.
 High turnover is a major issue due to its ability to hamper productivity and engagement.
 Plus, the average recruiting cost to find a replacement can amount to 20% of the job’s base salary.

-These findings indicate how delicate the first six to 12 months can be for new hires – and how onboarding can be the difference between a turnover and top performer.
+These findings indicate how delicate the first six to 12 months can be for new hires – and how employee onboarding can be the difference between a turnover and top performer.
 Keep in mind these same principles and concepts can – and should – be applied for transboarding, which is a word constructed out of merging transfer, off- and onboarding, and includes the transfer or promotion of an existing employee.
-Just because an individual is not new to the organization doesn’t mean he or she doesn’t need the same treatment and experience to help adjust and settle into a new role.
+Just because an individual is not new to the organization, doesn’t mean he or she doesn’t need the same treatment and experience to help adjust and settle into a new role.

-For all the research out there today highlighting the negative effects of bad onboarding experiences, there is just as much underscoring the wide range of benefits that can be realized through a well-structured program.
+For all the research out there today highlighting the negative effects of bad employee onboarding experiences, there is just as much underscoring the wide range of benefits that can be realized through a well-structured program.
 For example, when new employee onboarding is done correctly, it can lead to:

 I was lucky that my onboarding experience at Ceridian was fantastic, but I know what can and does happen if a company doesn’t take onboarding seriously or if they don’t have the technology to facilitate the process.
 If not done correctly it could mean that an employee spends the first few days completing paperwork, waiting for equipment, confused and not knowing where to go to for what and more.

-Once you understand the importance and benefits of optimizing the onboarding and transboarding experience for employees, you will be better positioned to make the changes needed to improve your existing program.
+Once you understand the importance and benefits of optimizing the employee onboarding and transboarding experience for employees, you will be better positioned to make the changes needed to improve your existing program.

 These platforms make it easy for the new hire to access all the tools and resources needed for their job functions, both internal and external, and even help facilitate better communication and collaboration.
 The result?
-A successful onboarding experience for everyone.
+A successful employee onboarding experience for everyone.